Venuzia4/Venuzia4/README.md

 <li>My portfolio</li>

 </ul>
-You can find here some of mywork:
+You can find here some of my work:
 Professional project with yalinov https://yalinov.bordeaux-1.wilders.dev/